-The early stages of the new parish meant that the worshipping community would no longer have to use the auditorium of Saint Bede’s Catholic School (as it was then) but would have a permanent home in this new building.
+The early stages of the new parish meant that the worshiping community would no longer have to use the auditorium of Saint Bede’s Catholic School (as it was then) but would have a permanent home in this new building.
 A great deal of team work was required and the results show now a lively and vibrant parish which has become the spiritual home to over fifty different nationalities in Cambridge.

-The church was built in 1978 and designed to be used as both a church and hall.
+The church was built in 1978 and designed to be used as both a church and a hall.
 A number of modifications have taken place over the years to emphasise the religious nature of the building, the largest overhaul taking place to mark the Twenty-Fifth Anniversary of the Parish.

-The layout of the building itself allows for an area which is strictly religious with the Blessed Sacrament and the various Saints who represent some of the fifty-four different nationalities in our worshipping community.
+The layout of the building itself allows for an area which is strictly religious with the Blessed Sacrament and the various Saints who represent some of the fifty-four different nationalities in our worshiping community.
 A dividing screen separates the worship area from the other area which during the week is used as a hall.
 There are kitchen facilities in this latter part along with a smaller meeting area if required.

 There is access for wheelchairs and a loop system for the hearing impaired.

 Other facilities include a small multi-purpose room which has glass partitioning between it and the worship area.
 This houses the repository which sells religious items and cards, and it can only be used by parents with small children who can see and hear the Mass without feeling conscious about their children making a noise.

 Toilet facilities are also available which include baby changing facilities, and a disabled toilet.

 Parking is at a premium in most parishes.
 We have been able to double the size of our car park but still on big occasions such as Christmas and Holy Week we find that we too are stuck for space.
 We ask people to make use of the car park at Cherry Hinton Hall, about a three-minute walk from the church on these occasions.